 - Kip Chow

 - Em Mittertreiner

 - Lindi Frost

-The task force is charged with developing a set of actionable recommendations for the Provosts, Deputy Vice Chancellor, Vice President, Student and Vice President, Human Resources (through the VPSICED) to address gaps in systems, policies, procedures and practices to address the human rights concerns of trans, Two-Spirit and gender diverse members of the UBC community, so as to create more inclusive environments for trans, Two-Spirit, and gender diverse people on UBC campuses.
+The task force was charged with developing a set of actionable recommendations for the Provosts, Deputy Vice Chancellor, Vice President, Student and Vice President, Human Resources (through the VPSICED) to address gaps in systems, policies, procedures and practices to address the human rights concerns of trans, Two-Spirit and non-binary members of the UBC community, so as to create more inclusive environments for trans, Two-Spirit, and non-binary people on UBC campuses.

 New Task Force to Support Gender Diversity at UBC, June 23, 2020

 Get in touch